Pouja/configuring-esm/docs/blog.md

 };
 ```

-The fact that everyone was loaded synchronously, which was not really an issue at that time when writing for servers, it was not really feasible for front-ends.
+The fact that everything was loaded synchronously, which was not really an issue at that time when writing for servers, it was not really feasible for front-ends.
-Therefore RequireJS was brought to live.
-If you ever wondered how it looks, there is an example repository still living [6].
-If you are more interested in the history, look up: AMD, UMD, RequireJS.
+Therefore [RequireJS](https://requirejs.org/) was brought to live.
+If you ever wondered how it looks, there is [an example repository](https://github.com/volojs/create-template) still living.
+If you are more interested in the history, look up: AMD, [UMD](https://github.com/umdjs/umd), RequireJS.

 > Small note: I also believe people just wanted to write to own module system, who can blame their enthusiasm.
 It was a create module system.